-- 7. From the Gateway Have further issues? add Sequence Flows to:
+- 9. From the Gateway Have further issues? add Sequence Flows to:

 - The target End Event Repairs Completed

 - converge Gateway1

-Task Description Artifact and Package Open the Configure BPSim window ('Simulate > Process Analysis > BPSim > Open BPSim Manager').
-2. Create a Business Process Simulation Artifact named Scenario 1: Main flow .
-3. Select the Package containing the corresponding BPMN 2.0 model.
+Task Description Artifact and Package 9.
+Open the Configure BPSim window ('Simulate &gt; Process Analysis &gt; BPSim &gt; Open BPSim Manager').
+10. Create a Business Process Simulation Artifact named Scenario 1: Main flow.
+11. Select the Package containing the corresponding BPMN 2.0 model.
 Start and Duration We will simulate the processes in a car repair shop whose opening hours are from 9:00 am to 5:00 pm, which is a period of 8 hours.
 We also suppose that a customer walking in after 4:50 pm will not be served on that day.
 Therefore the simulation Start time is 9:00 am and the duration is 7 hours and 50 minutes.
-On the 'Car Repair' diagram, click on the Business Process Simulation Artifact named Scenario 1: Main Flow and, on the Configure BPSim window , update these ScenarioParameters: Start - overtype the 'Values' field with any date (in the format dd/mm/yyyy)
+On the 'Car Repair' diagram, click on the Business Process Simulation Artifact named Scenario 1: Main Flow and, on the Configure BPSim window, update these ScenarioParameters: • Start - overtype the 'Values' field with any date (in the format dd/mm/yyyy)

-and change the time section to '9:00 AM' Duration - click on the button in the 'Values' field and set it to a Constant Duration of '0 07:50:00' Customer Arrives We will simulate a customer arriving every 24 minutes.
+and change the time section to '9:00 AM'

+• Duration - click on the button in the 'Values' field and set it to a Constant Duration of '0 07:50:00'

+Customer Arrives

+We will simulate a customer arriving every 24 minutes.

 The first customer arrives at 9:00 AM and the last arrives at 4:36 PM (the customer arriving at 5:00 PM will not be served today because that is constrained by the 'Duration' setting).

 With a pen and paper, we can calculate that there are 20 customers served (9:00 AM to 4:36 PM = 456 minutes; number of customers is 456/24 + 1 = 19 + 1 = 20).
 We will verify this with the simulation result later.

-On the 'Car Repair' diagram, click on the Start Event element Customer Arrives, and in the Configure BPSim window: Click on the 'Parameter' drop-down arrow and select 'InterTriggerTimer'.
-In the 'Values' field click on the Image and the second select 'InterTriggerTimer'.
+On the 'Car Repair' diagram, click on the Start Event element Customer Arrives, and in the Configure BPSim window:

-button and set a Constant Numeric value of '24 minutes'.
+- 12.Click on the New Parameter drop-down arrow, and select 'Control'. - 13.
+Click on the 'Parameter' drop-down arrow and select 'InterTriggerTimer'. - 14.
+In the 'Values' field click on the button and set a Constant Numeric value of '24 minutes'.
 Click on the OK button and the Save toolbar icon.
 Property Parameters We suppose each customer's car might initially have a different number of issues.
 This could be reflected using a random number generator.
 BPSim provides a number of distributions to suit your needs.
 In this example, we use a Truncated Normal distribution to initialize the property noOfIssues.
 Tasks Repair Issue and Handle New Found Issue will decrement and increment the value of noOfIssues respectively.
-1. On the 'Car Repair' diagram, click on the Start Event Customer Arrives.
-2. On the 'Configure' tab of the Configure BPSim window, click on the New Parameter drop-down arrow and create a Property parameter called noOfIssues.
-3. In the 'Values' field click on the Device of the the table of the table. button; the 'Configure 'noOfIssues' for 'CustomerArrives" dialog displays.
-4. Click on the 'Distribution' tab and select 'TruncatedNormal'; in the fields: - 'Mean', type '2'
+15.On the 'Car Repair' diagram, click on the Start Event Customer Arrives.
+16.On the 'Configure' tab of the Configure BPSim window, click on the New Parameter drop-down arrow and create a Property parameter called noOfIssues.
+17.In the 'Values' field click on the button; the 'Configure 'noOfIssues' for 'CustomerArrives' dialog displays.
+18.Click on the 'Distribution' tab and select 'TruncatedNormal'; in the fields: - 'Mean', type '2' select 'TruncatedNormal'; in the fields: